d12frosted/elpa-mirror/gnu/consult-readme.txt

 1.1 Virtual Buffers
 ───────────────────

-  • `consult-buffer' (`-other-window', `-other-frame'): Enhanced version of `switch-to-buffer' with support for virtual buffers.
+  • `consult-buffer': Enhanced version of `switch-to-buffer' with support for virtual buffers.
 Supports live preview of buffers and narrowing to the virtual buffer types.
 You can type `f SPC' in order to narrow to recent files.
 Press `SPC' to show ephemeral buffers.
-Supported narrowing
+Supported narrowing keys:
-    keys:
     • b Buffers
     • SPC Hidden buffers
     • * Modified buffers